pikatoste/test.sh/README.md

 ### Sourcing test.sh

-There are specific requirements on the position in a test script of the source command that loads test.sh, depending on the setting of configuration variables SUBSHELL and REENTER:
+There are no specific requirements on the position in a test script of the source command that loads test.sh.

-* If SUBSHELL is set to 'never' and the `subshell` function is not called explicitly, there are no specific requirements.

-* Otherwise, if REENTER is true, the source command should be after function definitions and before code at the main level.
-Any code before test.sh is sourced will be reexecuted in each subshell invocation.
-You should organize your script as follows: _function definitions_, _source test.sh_,
-_main code_.

-  Under this configuration some code could be executed in a subshell (see [Subshells](#subshells)).
-When REENTER is true, subshells restart the test script to redefine functions in the current subshell.
-  This redefinition is only accomplished if these functions are defined before sourcing test.sh.
-You probably don't want to reexecute the test script main code when reentered from a subshell, and that's why the main test script code is _after_ sourcing test.sh (when test.sh is sourced as a result of a subshell invocation, the source command never returns).

-* Otherwise, the source command should be at the beginning of the test script, before function definitions and any code that affects these functions.

-  Under this configuration some code could be executed in a subshell (see [Subshells](#subshells)).
-When REENTER is false, subshells simply execute the requested code.
-All variables and functions are available in the subshell because test.sh does `set -o allexport`, but this setting only affects code _after_ test.sh is sourced.
-Variables and functions defined before test.sh is are not available in the subshell unless explicitly exported, for example with `set -o allexport` at the beginning of the test script.
+Just be aware that you can set configuration variables directly in the test script before sourcing test.sh, and that configuration variables set this way will have precedence over the inherited environment and the configuration file.

 The aspect of the source command itself depends on the location of test.sh and whether you restrict the directory where test scripts can be run from.